towaquimbayo/PlaceSpeak/README.md

 Ensuring secure access and comprehensive management of user accounts to protect user data and provide seamless user experiences.

 * __Secure Authentication__: Simple email and password-based authentication provides secure access to the platform, protecting user data and ensuring privacy.
-* __Login/Signup__: A straightforward process for users to create new accounts or log in to existing ones, facilitating easy access to the platform.
+* __Login/Signup__: A straightforward process for users to create new accounts or login to existing ones, facilitating easy access to the platform.
 * __Account Management__: Users can view and edit their personal information, including name, email, password, phone number, and social media accounts, enabling them to keep their profiles up to date.

 ### Gamification System